 Promo-jin:

-Promo-jin is the jin for designing and organizing our promotion material.
+Promo-jin is the jin for designing and organizing our promotion materials.
 We take care of both promotion of internal as external affairs.
-In the past we have created and designed merchandise, such as pins and bottles, and we have designed posters and flyers for both Kinjin and its activities.
+In the past, we have created and designed merchandise, such as pins and bottles, and we have designed posters and flyers for both Kinjin and its activities.
 More recently, we have also started being more active on social media, so you can find Kinjin on not only Twitter and Facebook, but also Instagram and LinkedIn!

 Rhythm-jin: